 Airtable is a project management and collaboration tool that provides teams with a centralized platform to manage projects, customers, and ideas.
-Though Airtable is highly flexible and customizable, it can be limited in terms of formatting and will require some practice on the user’s part.
+Though Airtable is highly flexible and customizable, it can be limited in terms of formatting and might require some practice on the user’s part.

 Its main features are:

-- Project Management to plan projects of all sizes, organize tasks, and analyze work efficiency.
+- Project management to plan projects of all sizes, organize tasks, and analyze work efficiency.

-- Document Management to keep all critical company assets in a single, accessible location.
+- Document management to keep all critical company assets in a single, accessible location.

 - Integrations with key business applications and software.